Home

 Length

-1 hour for middle school to high school students.
+60 minutes for middle or high school students.
 Can be adjusted to accommodate class schedules.

 Target Audience